Genaker/Magento2PWA/Genaker/PWA/README.md

 # PWA module for any magento store.
 No needs rewrite evererthing using PWA Studio

+PWA extension for Magento 2.
+Just install and PWA is ready.

 ## Installation
 ### Type 1: Zip file